Celebrating Eid al-Fitr Around the World

 In Morocco it may be ma’amoul, spiced biscuits stuffed with dates and in Malaysia kuih nenas,which are tasty pineapple cookies.
 In Iraq and Saudi Arabia you can sample kleichas, rose-flavoured biscuits filled with nuts and dates.
 Indonesia, however, wins the prize for the most colourful sugary delicacy with its thousand-layer multicoloured rainbow cake called lapis legit.

-Even if you’re in lockdown and eating at home with your family, what is on the table for Eid al-Fitr will undoubtedly be the centrepiece of your day.
 In the UAE, a tasty speciality at this time of year is ouzi, a pastry stuffed with spiced goat meat, mixed with rice and pine nuts.
 In Turkey, you may well be eating traditional dishes such as hünkar beğendi, a lamb and aubergine dish which originated in Ottoman times, stuffed peppers, or chicken with rice.
 In Malaysia you might be eating rendang, which is spicy stewed meat, lontong, which is vegetarian coconut curry with cubed rice or even a whole barbecued lamb.
 In Morocco it is traditional to eat couscous at Eid al-Fitr.

 Sharing at Eid al-Fitr